Wedding Guest Dress Code Guide: Complete Resource

 - Always verify the dress code on the wedding invitation or website before selecting your outfit to ensure appropriate attire.

-- A white tie requires tuxedos with tails for men and floor-length evening gowns for women, while a black tie allows classic tuxedos.
+- A white tie requires tuxedos with tails for men and floor-length evening gowns for women, while a black tie dress code allows classic tuxedos.

 - Semi-formal weddings call for knee-length dresses or dressy separates for women and suits with or without ties for men.